ns1/ns1-python/README.rst

 Unit tests use `pytest` (`pip install pytest`).
 2.7 also requires `mock` to be installed (`pip install mock`).

-Tests should, of course, run and pass under 2.7 and 3.3.
+Tests should, of course, run and pass under python 2 and 3.
 We use tox to automate test runs and virtualenv setup, see `tox.ini` for config.

 Contributions
 =============